department-of-veterans-affairs/va.gov-team/platform/working-with-vsp/vsp-collaboration-cycle/touchpoint-staging-review.md

 Synchronous 30-minute meeting

 ## What is the objective of this touchpoint?
 Get feedback on your completed build before rolling out to users.
-VSP will identify any launch-blocking issues that must be addressed prior to launch.
+Platform will identify any launch-blocking issues that must be addressed prior to launch.

 ## How do I request this touchpoint?
 VFS Product Manager submits a [Staging Review ticket](https://github.com/department-of-veterans-affairs/va.gov-team/issues/new?assignees=andreahewitt-odd%2C+Shiragoodman&labels=vsp-product-support%2C+collaboration-cycle%2C+staging-review%2C+collab-cycle-review&template=staging-review.md&title=Staging+Review+%5BTeam+Name+-+Feature+Name%5D).